-Odette Sansom 1912 – 1995 – French / British spy who worked as an SOE operative in occupied France.
-Captured and sent to Ravensbruck concentration camp, but survived the war.
+Odette Sansom (1912 – 1995) – a French/British spy who worked as an SOE operative in occupied France.
+She was captured by the Gestapo and sent to Ravensbruck concentration camp, but survived the war.

 After receiving basic training in England, she was taken to France by boat in October 1942.
-For over a year, Odette, using the codename Lise, worked as radio operator, for group leader Peter Churchill.
-Radio Operators was one of the most dangerous task, as the Gestapo were always on the lookout for radio signals.
+For over a year, Odette using the codename Lise, worked as a radio operator, for group leader Peter Churchill.
+Radio Operators was one of the most dangerous tasks, as the Gestapo were always on the lookout for radio signals.
 The fact she survived undetected for over a year is testimony to her care and professionalism.

 Betrayal of Odette Sansom